UKCloud/documentation/articles/openstack/ostack-how-create-heat-template.md

 ## Next steps

-### Generate a heat template for your existing environment.
+Generate a heat template for your existing environment.

+This article demonstrated how to create a basic Heat template.
+You can now create your own templates.
-Flame a standalone tool to convert from an existing environment into a heat template.
+If you want to create template from your existing environment, you can use a tool like Flame that converts an existing environment into a Heat template.
-More information is available at https://github.com/openstack/flame
+For more information, see https://github.com/openstack/flame

 The following document provides more options for configuring and creating Heat templates when using UKCloud for OpenStack.